Kin The Know

 Finding the right prenatal vitamin for you can be half the battle in controlling nausea and other side effects.
 There are a lot of options on the market, but deciding doesn't have to be overwhelming.

-But some of these ingredients, such as iron and folic acid can be the cause of stomach irritation— especially if the tablet contains too much iron, or is too large.
+But some of these ingredients, such as iron and folic acid can be the cause of stomach irritation — especially if the tablet contains too much iron, or is too large.

 Introducing Kin's Prenatal range

-After doing the research, Kin's Prenatal was created to help women to have the best experience possible when taking prenatal vitamins.
+After doing the research, Kin's Prenatal was created to help women have the best experience possible when taking prenatal vitamins.
 It's a smaller pill that you take twice a day, instead of one large tablet making you feel sick.

-We've created the vitamin this way so that your body can better absorb the nutrients it needs, while being gentle on your stomach.
+We've created the vitamin this way so that your body can better absorb the nutrients it needs while being gentle on your stomach.
 The other advantage of The Prenatal by Kin is that it's unflavoured and easy to swallow — you won't have to hype yourself up to take it every time.

 You deserve to feel as well as possible during your pregnancy, so order your first dose here.